-If you make the following change to that file, that changes the background color of the UI to dark grey.
+With the following modification made to that file, the background color of the UI is changed to dark grey.

 '''

 $ grep "background-color" /path/to/openidm/conf/ui-themeconfig.json

 "background-color" : "#ababab",

 '''

 Refresh your browser window for the change to appear.